 Rags to riches

-The next story type, rags to riches, comes from situations where the hero battles their way out of terrible circumstances to reach eventual success.
-The hero is again the underdog, but they’re battling their situation, rather a specific monster.
+Next, there’s rags to riches.
+This comes from situations where the hero battles their way out of terrible circumstances to reach eventual success.
+The hero is again the underdog, but they’re battling their situation, rather than a specific monster.

-It tells the story of how Deng Thiak Adut had to flee terrible situation in Sudan, and how his life changed when he started to study in Australia.
+It tells the story of Deng Thiak Adut who had to flee a terrible situation in Sudan.
+See how his life changed when he started to study in Australia.

 With education, hard work and determination, he changed his life.
 His ‘riches’ are a fulfilled life as a leading human rights lawyer.